Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Conclusion

-Your child’s behaviour at school can improve, especially when you focus on skills, not blame.
+Your child’s behaviour at school can improve, especially when you focus on skills rather than blame.
 Start by finding the triggers, then work with the teacher on a simple plan.
-Stay patient and consistent—small changes add up, and your support really can shift your child’s whole school experience.
+Stay patient and consistent.
+Small changes add up, and your support can shift your child’s whole school experience.

 Leave a Comment